If you would prefer to listen to this page, click the play button

 What causes tactile defensiveness?

-As we discussed in our post on the touch system, there are three types of touch sensory inputs.
+As we discussed in our article on the touch system, there are three types of touch sensory inputs.
 These are light touch, discriminative touch and touch pressure.
 If you haven’t read this post, we recommend you read if first before reading any further.
 It will help with your understanding of tactile sensitivity.

 Types of touch